falco81/Kuro/README.md

 - **🔍 Item Discovery**: Search and browse game items from JSON, TBL, and P3A sources
 - **⚠️ Conflict Detection**: Automatically detect ID conflicts between DLC and game data
-- **🔧 Smart Resolution**: Automatic or manual ID conflict resolution with validation
+- **🔧 Smart Resolution**: NEW  Intelligent ID assignment algorithm with 1-5000 range limit
+- **🎯 Better Distribution**: IDs assigned from middle of range (2500) for optimal spacing
 - **🛒 Shop Integration**: Generate shop assignments for custom items in bulk
 - **📦 Multiple Formats**: Support for JSON, TBL, and P3A archive formats
 - **✅ Validation**: Comprehensive .kurodlc.json structure validation